kyla-h4j/Beginner-2020/README.md

 ## Day One

-Students can expect to spend Saturday morning each creating a small, fictional dataset of their own while they learn some of the building blocks of writing code in R. The whole class will be led by one Trainer at a time, but divided into small groups support by Coaches.

-By the time lunch arrives, students will know how to create and manipulate vectors, matrices, and data frames, and apply simple logical operators and conditional statements.
-These basic tools are crucial to making sense of even the largest datasets.
+You will spend Saturday morning creating a small, fictional dataset of your own to learn some of the building blocks of writing code in R. The whole class will be led by one trainer at a time, as well as dividing into small groups exercises with support from your assigned coach.
+By the time lunch arrives, you will have mastered vectors, matrices, and data frames, logical operators and conditional statements.

-After lunch, students will take the skills they learned by building miniature easy-to-read datasets and start applying them to the real SAO Sentencing dataset – beginning by loading new packages into base-R and importing the SAO file.

-Understanding and interpreting data is a lot easier when you have defined all of the values yourself and you know what everything represents in the real world.
-Students will spend Saturday afternoon confronting an enormous, complex dataset that illustrates an enormous, complex justice system – and getting ready to start asking hard questions of the data themselves.
+After lunch, you will apply these skills to the actual SAO Sentencing dataset.
+Here, you will learn how to install packages from CRAN in order to make R functionality even more powerful.
 Saturday wraps up with a community dinner as a class.

 ## Day Two

-Sunday is all about students digging into the real SAO datasets on their own terms and working to answer their own questions.
-After hearing from the SAO Data Team about (some of the) kinds of questions that the SAO is currently grappling with on a daily basis, students will be introduced to basic social science research methodology and each group will create their own research question to explore.

-After spending several hours doing hands-on research, groups will take turns presenting their findings to the class at large, asking questions of each other and cementing their new analytical skills.
+On Sunday, you will begin to develop your own research questions that can be answered with the SAO data.
+After spending several hours doing hands-on research, each group will take turns presenting your findings to the class at large to cement your new analytical skills.

-Sunday concludes the Workshop with ideas for next steps that students can take in their growth as criminal justice data scientists.
+The workshop concludes with ideas for the next steps you can take in your growth as a criminal justice data scientist.